Baltic Eagle offshore wind farm

 Iberdrola projects Offshore wind Germany

-Iberdrola group build its second major offshore wind project in the Baltic: Baltic Eagle.
-Located 30 kilometres to the northeast of Rügen island off the coast of Pomerania (Germany), this new 476 megawatt (MW) installation will supply renewable energy to 475,000 households.
+Iberdrola Group operates its second major offshore wind project in the Baltic: Baltic Eagle.
+Located 30 kilometres to the northeast of Rügen island off the coast of Pomerania (Germany), this new 476 megawatt (MW) installation supply renewable energy to 475,000 households.

 Baltic Eagle Offshore Wind Farm

-Baltic Eagle, with a capacity of 476 MW, will have 50 wind turbines of 9.53-MW of unit power on monopiles, for an annual production of 1.9 TWh, sufficient to meet the needs of 475,000 homes and avoid the emission of 800 thousand tonnes of CO2 into the atmosphere every year.
+Baltic Eagle, with a capacity of 476 MW, has 50 wind turbines of 9.53-MW of unit power on monopiles, for an annual production sufficient to meet the needs of 475,000 homes and avoid the emission of 800 thousand tonnes of CO2 into the atmosphere every year.

 In July 2023, we signed a strategic agreement with Masdar to co-invest in the Baltic Sea wind farm, which under the terms of the deal is valued at approximately €1.6 billion euros.
 Since 2006, the UAE’s flagship renewable energy company has been a pioneer in advancing the clean energy sector in the UAE, the Middle East and around the world, delivering more than 20 GW of energy to power more than 5.25 million homes.